 Waitlist: For the rapid rehousing component, San Diego's Coordinated Entry System (CES) will continue to be utilized in lieu of a waitlist, homeless individuals and families who have been evaluated by the CES standardized vulnerability assessment tool as best served by the rapid rehousing model will be served.
 For Moving Homes rapid stabilization pilot, referrals would be received from 211 and through SDHC's Housing First San Diego Hotline.
+If specific populations were to be targeted (example; justice involved) other referring mechanisms may be implemented.
 Program admissions will be prioritized according to local standards (utilizing the current Community Prioritization for Homelessness), level of acuity, and overall vulnerability determined via the appropriate assessment tools.